Udoka-AM/stakezone/README.md

 #### Program Architecture Benefits

 - Composability: Works with SPL tokens and other Solana programs
-- Scalability: Efficient data structures minimize transaction costs
+- Scalability: Efficient data structures minimise transaction costs
 - Transparency: All calculations and results are on-chain and verifiable
 - Flexibility: Reward tiers can be adjusted for different pools
 - Security: Oracle data updates are verified and access-controlled